Becoming a Monty Roberts Certified Instructor

 Becoming a Monty Roberts Instructor provides unique skills in the equine industry, learning to train in the absence of violence – with excellent performance too.
 The steps involved in becoming a Monty Roberts Certified Instructor are listed below and on this downloadable infographic.

 Begin with the Introductory Course of Horsemanship: 2 weeks of horse work and classroom study at the Monty Roberts International Learning Center (MRILC).
+Also available as 4 x 3-day modular courses.
 Learn the Join-Up® method, Dually™ halter skills, long lining, herding exercises, trailer loading as well as equine psychology, physiology and nutrition.
 All skill levels are welcome.

 Next step is distance learning, practice and field study at home with video assessment provided by the MRILC, helping determine readiness to take the Introductory Course exams.